 We do not recommend hot water scarification.
 This method can greatly damage your seeds by burning them and rendering them non-viable.

 Some seeds have a double dormancy requiring both scarification first followed by cold stratification.
 Others such as Black Cohosh require both warm and cold stratification.
 See a varieties' growing instructions for its scarification and stratification requirements.

 Cold stratification is the exposure of seed to conditions of cold temperature for germination to begin.
 The range of cold temperature or vernalization required varies from one crop to another.
 In general, an optimum temperature for most crops is between 33˚F to 40˚F for at least 8 weeks.
+Each of our seed packets and online listings should state the desired cold stratification period in weeks.
 Do not freeze seeds unless you are certain that they contain less than 10 percent moisture.

 Here are six methods of stratification.
 Try different methods.
 Buy multiple packets of difficult to germinate seeds.
 Split your seeds between different methods, start dates or cold stratification lengths.
 Label name and start date with a lead pencil.

 Cold stratify in damp vermiculite in a refrigerator during December and January.
 Experienced growers like vermiculite because it washes off the seeds easier.
 For small seeds like Arnica, put them in a bag with a damp, but not wet, paper towel that does not contain bleach.
 Avoid fine sand because it is harder to work with.
 Sow in plug flats or undivided trays in the greenhouse when seeds comes out of the refrigerator.
 Read packet instructions to see if bottom heat is required, for most it is not.
 Reminder to keep the seeds damp, not wet.